 You will leave knowing what skill sets are needed, what types of apps and games lend themselves to easier migrations and a basic understanding of how to develop with the HoloLens.
 This session and demonstrations will focus on using Visual Studio, Unity, C#, DirectX and C++.

-Greg Levenhagen is a Microsoft MVP in Client Development and works as a senior software engineer consultant for Skyline Technologies.
-He has a great passion for giving back to the community, teaching and has worked on a diverse set of platforms using many different tools.
-He is a true enthusiast of computer science, with interests including mobile, web, architecture, parallel, testing, agile, UX, 3D/games, languages and more.
-Greg is a Microsoft Certified Trainer, Board member of ThatConference.com, Board member of the Northeast Wisconsin Developer Users Group, co-founder of the Northeast WI Agile Users Group, INETA speaker, IEEE and ACM member.
-You can find Greg at http://greglevenhagen.com, http://devtreats.com and @GregLevenhagen.
+Greg Levenhagen is a Microsoft MVP in Windows Development and principal software engineer consultant with Skyline Technologies.
+He has a great passion for giving back to the community and teaching.
+A true enthusiast of computer science, with passions and interests including mobile, UX, architecture, parallel, testing, agile, 3D/games, cloud, languages and much more.
+Greg speaks at conferences like ThatConference, CodeMash, Code PaLOUsa, TechBash, VSLive, KCDC and DevLink.
+He is also a Microsoft Certified Trainer, board member of ThatConference, president of the Northeast WI Developers User Group / Northeast WI Code Camp / Milwaukee Code Camp, cofounder of the Northeast WI Agile User’s Group, INETA speaker, IEEE and ACM member and a PhD student.

 Along with being a life-long geek, Greg enjoys golfing, football, woodworking, philosophy and stimulating conversation.

 Wednesday, June 8th, 2016 from 5:30 PM to 8:00 PM (CST)